MartHage/DBdrawer/README.md

 # DBdrawer

-To start the program, run the file `DotsAndBoxes.py` after installing all dependencies (`pip install pygame` should do it).
+To start the program, run the file `DotsAndBoxes.py` after installing all dependencies (`pip install pygame pyperclip` should do it).

 ## Drawing edges